 If you own a building business, you probably know what "overhead cost" means.
 But what is an overhead cost, and why is it important in the building business?
-This blog will provide insights into the meaning of overhead costs, how to calculate them, and why they're vital for your business's profitability.
+This blog will provide insights into the overhead cost meaning how to calculate them, and why they're vital for your business's profitability.

 Overhead costs refer to an ongoing expense.
 This expense is not tied to a specific project.
 Instead, it supports your business's overall operation.
 Examples of overhead costs include office rent, utility bills, and insurance.
 Even salaries for non-project staff fall into this category.
 Overhead costs are crucial for your profit margin.
 If you don't keep track of your costs, you might not be making as much money as you think.